manifold-inc/beam/README.md

 - [Configuring GitHub authentication](doc/github_setup.md)

-Meam uses [Lucia](https://lucia-auth.com/), so if you prefer to use something else, feel free to make a PR.
+Beam uses [Lucia](https://lucia-auth.com/), so if you prefer to use something else, feel free to make a PR.

 ### Enable image uploads

 Currently manditory, but we are welcome to PR's making it optional.

-Meam uses Uploadthing for storing uploaded images.
+Beam uses Uploadthing for storing uploaded images.
 You can [sign up for a free account](https://uploadthing.com/).

 - On your uploadthing dashboard, look for these values under your account